trackterraorg/trackterra-api/Deployment.md

 ## Using Docker

 - Install docker compose
-Refer to [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) tutorial to install docker compose
+Refer to [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) tutorial to install docker compose.
+Make sure the version is 2.2.3

 - Clone the repository
 ```bash